Get this Look: A Mid-Century Vision in Blue!

 Create a plan for the installation.
 Note the location of plugs, need for extension cords, and areas that will need to be skipped by using bulk wire instead of socket cord.

-As an example, if a 2 foot space needs to be crossed but not lit, use a male/female gilbert plug set and a length of 18 AWG bulk wire to create a short jumper.
+Example: If a 2 foot space needs to be crossed but not lit, use a male/female gilbert plug set and a length of 18 AWG bulk wire to create a short jumper.
 Plug into the run to visually jump the gap.

 Choose a cord based on the color of trim and fascia.
 You can choose between green, white, black, and brown.
 Our C9 Christmas cord collection has a wide variety of colors, lengths, and bulb/socket spacing.

-Next, choose your favorite bulb shape and color.
+Choose your favorite bulb shape and color.
 You can choose between a single color display or alternate bulb colors.
 Traditional combinations include red/white, blue/white, and red/green/white for Christmas.
-We've enjoyed seeing photos of pink and white displays, all purple, and, teal and red.
-The great thing about ordering bulbs and cords separately is that you can create the exact light string that is in your mind's eye.
-Always double check your order to make sure that bulb bases and cord sockets are compatible.
+We've enjoyed seeing photos of pink and white displays, all purple, and teal and red.

-Terminating Cords
+Step 6: Terminating Cords

 18 AWG parallel wired cords can be cut to fit.
 The end can be terminated in a female plug, with electrical tape, or by dipping into liquid electrical tape.

-If you are unfamiliar with a style or color of lights, consider purchasing a small quantity of bulbs and a 25 foot cord to test out the bulbs before placeing a large order.
+If you are unfamiliar with a style or color of lights, consider purchasing a small quantity of bulbs and a 25 foot cord to test out the bulbs before placing a large order.
 Be sure to order a clip or stake for each bulb to have a sharp, clean, professional line.
 Rely on your original Christmas Lights schematic to determine how many bulbs, plugs, and clips/stakes will be needed for the project.